wesch/ASM32/ASM32-Documentation/ASM32 Reference Manual.md

     .END

 This directive is the last statement in an assembly language program.
 If a source file lacks an .END directive, the Assembler terminates the program when it encounters the end of the file.

 ## .EQU Directive

 Assigns an expression to an identifier.
+It must be defined before it is referenced.

 **Syntax**

     symbolic_name    .EQU    value

-__symbolic_name__
+**Parameter**   symbolic_name

 The name of the identifier to which the Assembler assigns the expression.

-__value__
+**Parameter**  value

 An integer expression.
-The Assembler evaluates the expression, which must be a symbolic constant and assigns this value to symbolic_name.
+The Assembler evaluates the expression, which must be absolute, and assigns this value to symbolic_name.

 **NOTE**

-The Assembler prohibits the use of symbolic adresses and imported symbols as components of an .EQU expression.
+The Assembler prohibits the use of relocatable symbols (instruction labels) and imported symbols as components of an .EQU expression.

+Nested EQU are not allowed.
+E.g.  V1  .EQU 5, V2 .EQU V1.

 ## .HALF Directive